 How to protect your photos on Instagram?

-Turn on two-factor authentication: This is the most effective form of protecting yourself against hackers.
+- Turn on two-factor authentication: This is the most effective form of protecting yourself against cybercriminals.
 Instagram sends a code to your registered mobile number as a part of the login process.
-So, even if a hacker has your password, they can’t access your account.
+So, even if a cybercriminal has your password, they can’t access your account.